JavaProgswing/aestron/README.md

     channelgitlogging = client.get_channel(GITHUB LOGS CHANNEL ID)
 ```

-Also you have to add these tables into the OLD sql server
+Also you have to add these tables into the sql server

 ```
 CREATE TABLE riotmatches